Langley Thunder

 The Langley Thunder are a Senior A box lacrosse team, based in Langley, British Columbia, Canada.
-The team competes in the 7-team Western Lacrosse Association (WLA), playing their home games at the 5,276 capacity Langley Events Centre.
+The team competes in the 7-team Western Lacrosse Association (WLA), playing their home games at the 5,276 capacity Langley Events Centre, the largest arena in the league.

 The Thunder won back-to-back WLA Championships in the 2011 and 2012 seasons.
 Notable Thunder players include Athan Iannucci, Alex Turner, and Matt Leveque.

 The Langley Thunder hosted the Mann Cup in September 2011 at the Langley Events Centre where they played the Brampton Excelsiors, losing the series 4–1 to the visitors.

 The Langley Junior Thunder of the BC Junior A Lacrosse League and the Langley Intermediate Thunder also play at the LEC, operating under the same management as the WLA Thunder.